 Acquiring the skills to palpate and examine patients requires a student to examine disrobed patients of both genders and is mandatory for successful completion of the curriculum at ICOM.
 In physical diagnosis and osteopathic manipulative medicine laboratory experiences, as well as other clinical laboratories where skills are acquired, students are required to participate in the examination of fellow students of both genders who may be partially disrobed.

-Students need to wear attire such as shorts and partially disrobe for certain laboratory experiences.
+In order to be able to gain appropriate clinical exposure to the regions being examined and osteopathic manipulative techniques to be provided, students need to wear attire such as shorts and partially disrobe for certain laboratory experiences.
 Please refer to Dress Code Policy for additional information.

 Additionally, ICOM utilizes cadavers as part of anatomy laboratories.
 As such, ICOM students must be able to tolerate working with and touching cadavers.
 No photographic devices, including cell phones, are permitted in the gross anatomy lab.